• Skip to primary navigation

 Can I Prep This Ahead?

 Yes, that’s what this recipe is practically made for!
-The great thing about pickling produce is that it lasts much longer, and the flavor is enhanced the longer it sits.
+The great thing about pickling produce is that it lasts much longer, and I’ve found the flavor is enhanced the longer it sits.
 You can store your pickled radishes in the fridge in a tightly sealed container, like a mason jar, for 2-4 weeks.

 Serving Suggestions

 Pickled radishes are a universal topping and go great on so many foods!
 Try these as a topping for Tasty Tofu Tacos, Shrimp Tacos, or Healthy Nachos.
 They’re also great on sandwiches, like Egg Salad Sandwiches, as well as on citrusy rice dishes like Cilantro-Lime Chicken And Rice.
-And of course, these radishes add a wonderful crunch to any salad.
+And of course, I think these radishes add a wonderful crunch to any salad.

 Recipe